 The carrier moulds around the whole of baby’s body, cuddling them into you (and usually lulling them to sleep).

-Its official upper weight limit is 20kg (44lbs), and we can safely say this will last you until your baby is 18-24 months.
-Possibly longer, if they are happy to ride with their arms out of the top of the carrier, and depending on their height and weight.
+Its official upper weight limit is 20kg (44lbs), and we can safely say this will last you until your baby is 12 months at least.
+Possibly up to 2 years+, if they are happy to ride with their arms out of the top of the carrier, and depending on their height and weight.
 The panel also extends tall and wide enough to support, for short periods, my very tall 2-year-old.